necolas/react-native-web/docs/apis/AppRegistry.md

 must include the `rootTag` into which the application is rendered, and optionally any `initialProps`.

+On web, if the `rootTag` is a sub-section of your application it should be styled as `position:relative` and given an explicit height.

 static **unmountApplicationComponentAtRootTag**(rootTag: HTMLElement)

 To "stop" an application when a view should be destroyed, call